UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Other_Software.md

 GATK 3 uses Java 1.7 (the system Java) so you do not need to load a Java module.
 GATK 4 uses 1.8 so you need to load `java/1.8.0_92` first.

+GATK 4.2.5.0 uses the newest version of Java 8, so you need to load `java/temurin-8`.

 Load the version you want, then to run GATK you should either prefix the .jar you want to run with `$GATKPATH`:
 ```
 java -Xmx2g -jar $GATKPATH/GenomeAnalysisTK.jar OPTION1=value1 OPTION2=value2...